Patrick Ewing fired by Georgetown; went 13-50 last 2 seasons

-WASHINGTON (AP) — Patrick Ewing was fired as men's basketball coach at Georgetown on Thursday after the latest in a series of rough seasons at the school he led to a national championship as a player in the 1980s.
+WASHINGTON (AP) — Before coaching his first game at Georgetown — indeed, his first game as a head coach at any level of basketball — Patrick Ewing acknowledged that his tenure would be judged on one basis: his record.

-“We will immediately launch a national search for our next coach,” athletic director Lee Reed said.
+“People could call me ‘the greatest Hoya ever,’ but as you know, if I don’t win, there will be another coach here, sooner or later,” Ewing said in 2017.
+“Every coach knows, as soon as ... you dot the I’s and cross the T’s, the writing’s on the wall.
+At some point in your career, you’re going to be let go.
+That’s just life in coaching.”

-Ewing was never a head coach at any level of the sport until getting the job with the Hoyas in 2017, and he leaves after a half-dozen years with a record of 75-109.
-His last game was an 80-48 loss to Villanova on Wednesday night in the first round of the Big East Tournament at Madison Square Garden, the arena where Ewing was a star for the NBA's New York Knicks for so many years.
+Ewing's time as coach of the Hoyas came to an end on Thursday, when he was fired after going 75-109 over six seasons at the school he led to an NCAA championship as a player in the early 1980s.

 In a statement included with the news release about the change, school president Jack DeGioia called Ewing “the heart of Georgetown basketball” and described him as “tireless in his dedication to his team and the young men he coached.”